Jemez Mountains and Jemez Springs Activities:

 Hot Springs, Indian Ruins, Hiking, Biking, Fishing!

-A short drive from Albuquerque and Bernalillo, the Jemez State Monument Heritage Area is one of the most beautiful prehistoric and historic sites in the Southwest.
+A short drive from Albuquerque and Bernalillo, the Jemez Historic Site is one of the most beautiful prehistoric areas in the Southwest.
 It includes the stone ruins of a 500 year old Indian village and the San José de los Jemez church dating to 1610.
 The village of Giusewa was built in the narrow San Diego Canyon by the ancestors of the present-day people of the Jemez (Walatowa) Pueblo.
 The name Giusewa refers to the natural springs in the area.

 The Jemez River – the main area fishing waters – is a small trout stream that flows south out of the Jemez Mountains along State Route 4 through Jemez Springs and Hyw 126 in La Cueva.
 Gear needed for fishing in the Jemez will vary slightly but would typically be a 7-foot rod with 4 to 6 lb. test line.
 There are occasions where a heavier set-up such as 8-foot rod with 10 to 14 lb. test will be necessary but you unfortunately you may not know it until you hook the big one that gets away (like this rare beauty taken from the Rio Cebolla in 2010)!